 Olivia Yusuf is a King’s University College graduate with a B.A. in Criminology.
 She’s currently working as a program coordinator at her alma mater and her passion lies in event planning and project management.
 Her interests include international relations, immigration, and popular culture.
 When she’s not busy working, you can find her either binge-watching shows, attending concerts, going on long drives, or traveling.
 As the Community Director, she spearheads content projects for Project Consent and ensures that submissions from the community are showcased on our platforms.
 You can contact Olivia by email at firstname.lastname@example.org or on Twitter.

 Taylor Mabelitini is a student at Washtenaw Community College in Ann Arbor, Michigan.
 As Project Consent's Design Director, she hopes to utilize her team's collective artistry and graphic design skills to create visual content and campaigns to spread awareness about rape culture and sexual violence.
-Outside of Project Consent, Taylor spends her time writing poetry, attempting Pinterest recipes, and daydreaming.
+Outside of Project Consent, Taylor spends her time writing poetry, attempting Pinterest recipes, doing freelance graphic design, and daydreaming.
+If she’s not doing any of those things, she’s probably watching Brooklyn Nine-Nine.
 You can contact Taylor by her email at email@example.com or her Twitter.